Hard Money Loans of Ventura County

 What size syndication loans do you provide?

-How do you handle cash flow waterfalls in syndication loans?
+How do you handle cash flow waterfall provisions in syndication loan covenants?

 Ready to Get Started?